jfo/weblog/content/post/monads.md

 Can I use monads in sild for anything useful?
 It turns out that I can!

-I'll start by implementing the same thing from above
+I'll start by implementing the same thing from above, the `identity` monad.

 ```scheme
 (define unit